KwesiLovesTech/KwesiLovesTech/README.md

-#### 👋 Hi, I'm Kwesi, a DevSecOps Engineer 💻.
+#### 👋 Hi, I'm Kwesi, I talk about  DevSecOps and CyberSecurity 💻.

-I enjoy simplifying cloud technology and security while sharing my knowledge with others.
+I enjoy simplifying cloud technology and security.
+And enjoy sharing my knowledge with others.

 Currently diving into AWS solutions, focusing on cloud security.

-Also into DevOps tools, Automation,Pentesting  and Cloud Security.

 <!--